databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

                       --file-no `wc -l file_list.txt`
 ```

- The resulting tar archiver contains LH model that can be used for building flexible universes called a maximum likelihood universe (ML):
+The resulting tar archiver contains LH model.
+This model can be used as a scoring function that assigns to each position probability of it being a start, core or end.
+It can be both used for universe assessment and universe building.
+Combination of LH model and optimization algorithm is for building flexible universes called a maximum likelihood universe (ML):

 ```
 geniml build-universe ml --model-file model.tar \